mshcherbyna99/llm-prompting-blueprint/README.md

-# llm-prompting-blueprint
+# LLM Prompt Engineering Guide
-An advanced guide to writing better prompts for ChatGPT, Claude, Gemini, and other LLMs.
-Learn structured techniques like meta-prompting, self-review, and context-rich design.
+This guide teaches you how to write high-quality prompts for OpenAI ChatGPT, Anthropic Claude, Google Gemini, DeepSeek and other large language models, using structured steps, self-critique, and avoiding of ban for some content.